matinkhorshidi/Momentum/README.md

 6.  **Watch Your Progress**: See your "Today's Routines" get checked off automatically, your streaks increase, and your "Recent Activity" chart grow taller each day!

 ---

-This README provides a comprehensive overview that will make your project look highly professional on GitHub.